 Difficulties

-• Some people with a motor impairment can't keep a cursor pressed or can't make movements in different directions.
-Assistive technologies can offer solutions, but they are time consuming.
+- Some people with a motor impairment are unable to keep a button pressed, or can't move in certain directions.
+Assistive technologies can help with these issues, but are time consuming.

-• For blind people, exercises with drag-and-drop are not possible because they don't see where the cursor is located.
+- For blind people, exercises involving drag-and-drop functionality are impossible as they can't tell where the cursor is located.

 Solution

-To make interfaces with dragging usable for everyone:
+To make interfaces with dragging functionality usable for everyone:

-• Provide an alternative that works with clicks (one or more) and that does not require combinations of movements.
+- Provide an alternative method using (single or multiple) clicks that does not require combined movements.

-• make sure that the interface is also usable with the keyboard.
-If the alternative solution uses default accessible interface-elements, this will automatically be the case.
+- Make sure that the interface can be operated by keyboard as well.
+If the alternative solution is built with default accessible interface elements, this will automatically be the case.

 Dragging items from one column to another

-Our CRM has a Kanban bord with three columns for audits: planned, in progress and done.
-When an audit is ready, we can drag it from the column "In progress" to the column "Done".
-There is an alternative: click on the button that shows the details of the audit, click then on the dropdown list with the possible states, and then on the state "Done".
+Our CRM has a Kanban board with three columns that show the current states of our audits: planned, in progress, and done.
+When an audit is finished, we can drag it from the column "In progress" to the column "Done".
+There is an alternative method in place to achieve this: click the button that shows the details of the audit, then click the dropdown list that offers state options, and finally click the state "Done".

-Another example is a selection which fields a table must contain.
-The left hand column displays all available fields, and the selected fields are in the right hand column.
-One can drag the fields from one column to the other and also inside a column one can drag to change the order of the fields.
-As alternative, there are two buttons "Add" and "Remove" between the two columns.
-It is enough to click on a field in the left hand column and then on the button "Add" to move it to the other column.
-"Top", "Down", "Up" and "Bottom" buttons are also available.
+Another example of this same principle is a selection tool that allows the user to define which fields a table must contain.
+The left hand column displays all available fields, while the selected fields are in the right hand column.
+One can drag the fields from one column to the other, as well as change the field order within the column by dragging the fields up or down.
+Alternatively, the user can achieve the same result by using the buttons, "Add" and "Remove", which are situated between the two columns.
+One can simply click on a field in the left hand column and then activate the "Add" button to move the field to the other column.
+"Top", "Down", "Up", and "Bottom" buttons are also available.

 Move an item in a treeview

-In our CMS backend we can reorder the pages by dragging them to a different place in the treeview.
-Since this way of working is not usable for everyone, there is an alternative.
-In the settings of each page three dropdown lists are available to:
+The backend of our CMS allows us to reorder pages by dragging them to a different place within the treeview.
+Since this method is not accessible for everyone, an alternative is provided.
+The settings of each page contain three dropdown lists, which can be used to:

-• in which navigation menu the page shuould be placed (e.g. the main menu).
+- define in which navigation menu the page should be placed (e.g. the main menu).

-• the position of the page compared to this reference page (e.g. as sub page).
+- define the position of the page compared to the given reference page (e.g. as sub page).

 Sliders to adjust a value

-Some search engines let you a set a price range by dragging two values on a line.
+Some search engines allow you to a set a price range by dragging two values on a line.

-There are at least two methods to do the same with clicks.
-The first is to provide two text fields to fill in minimum and maximum values.
-The other is to provide "+" and "-" buttons to increase or decrease the value.
-You can use this method when one value is to be set.
+This example contains at least two methods to achieve the same result with simple click actions.
+The first is to provide two text fields to define minimum and maximum values.
+The second is to provide "+" and "-" buttons to increase or decrease the stated value.
+This method can be used if a website allows the user to define only one value.

 Sliders or carousels

-A possible solution is to provide "Previous" and "Next" buttons.
-One can then click on these buttons to operate the slider.
-Buttons (HTML-button element) are automatically accessible with the keyboard and when their name is meaningful, the function of the slider will be clear for a blind user.
-The slider will also Automatically be usable with speech recognition software.
+One possible solution is to provide "Previous" and "Next" buttons to operate the slider with, requiring single clicks.
+Buttons built with the HTML button element automatically contain all functionality needed to be operable by keyboard.
+If their given name is sufficiently meaningful, the function of the slider will be clear to a blind user as well.
+A slider using this construction will also automatically be compatible with speech recognition software.

-• Use real buttons, as they work with the mouse and the keyboard
+- Use real HTML buttons, as they will automatically work for both mouse and keyboard users

-• Give them meaningful names (e.g. "previous picture" or "next article") as visible text or as text alternative for an icon
+- Give the buttons meaningful names (e.g. "previous picture" or "next article"), either as visible text or as an icon with a textual alternative

-• Hide buttons that are not active to avoid confusion.
-Don't show a "next" button with the last picture.
+- Hide buttons that are not currently active to avoid confusion.
+Don't show a "next" button when there's no next picture present.

 Drag-and-drop exercises in an e-learning course

-An e-learning course may contain exercises where one should link two concepts or words by dragging them to the correct place in a text.
+An e-learning course may contain exercises in which a user must connect two concepts or words by dragging them to their appropriate spots within a text.

 Conclusion